 I begin this post with a “quote” from a old Billy Idol song, about needing “more, more, more.”
 Obviously, he was singing about something different than the subject of this post, but it seems like an appropriate title for our discussion.
 As humans, we are programmed to always strive for more in everything we do.
 While this may lead us to excess, more can be a good thing when it comes to our home inspection careers.

 This weekend I held a CE class at my office, and while we discussed many subjects that affect us in our daily jobs, I believe that the highlight of the 10 hour class was the presentation that was generously given by Cal Grevemberg.
-Cal runs a successful inspection business in south Louisiana (acadianahomeinspection.com), offers multiple inspection and professional services for his clients, holds multiple certifications and was instrumental in developing the foundation for the current inspection industry in Louisiana.
+Cal, now retired, ran a successful inspection business in south Louisiana (acadianahomeinspection.com), offering multiple inspection and professional services for his clients, holds multiple certifications and was instrumental in developing the foundation for the current inspection industry in Louisiana.

 The main focal point of his presentation was that inspectors need to be sure to do more than the minimum when performing inspections.
 It boils down to the old adage that more is better.
 When you take more pictures, when you include more information, when you go the extra mile while doing the inspection, you not only provide a better service for your client, you lessen the possibility that you will encounter problems (with that client) in the future.
 Cal stated that people typically don’t file lawsuits against people that they like.